grafana/loki/clients/cmd/fluent-bit/README.md

 $ make fluent-bit-test
 ```

-You can easily override the address by setting `$LOKI_URL` environment variable.
+You can easily override the address by setting  the `$LOKI_URL` environment variable.